 Our first tiny nano brewery was set up behind the Tafarn Y Rhos in Rhostrehwfa and we started test brewing on our 5 gallon ‘home brew’ equipment in September 2017.
 We developed 11 brews and ran a Facebook campaign to see who would like to taste our brews for free, we were overwhelmed at the response with over 100 applying.
 We whittled it down to just 12 “Champion tasters” as we call them, and they were invited to sample 4 of our preferred brews – the clear winner, which was fortunate as it was ours also, was the Rhosneigr IPA.
 The golden, hoppy and easy drinking India Pale Ale became our first core brew, and we were over the moon when it won a Great Taste award in August 2018.

 In April 2019 with demand outstripping supply we decided to upscale and with the help of the Welsh Governments Rural Business Investment Scheme we moved to larger premises in Llangefni.
 Production in the 10 barrel (360 gallons) brewhouse commenced towards the end 2019.
-Since then, Adam has developed 3 further brews that have gone into full production namely, Hazy Pale, Vertical 2 Horizontal and New England.
+Since then, Adam has developed 3 further brews that have gone into full production namely, Hazy Pale, Plain Sailing and Pump Truck.

 Our moto BREW THE TRUTH – YN BRAGU’R GWIR nods to our desire to produce the finest brews we can, without cutting corners, and definitely not using inferior ingredients, just beers that we can be proud of and you can enjoy.